tieukhoimai/tieukhoimai/README.md

 📫 Feel free to reach me at tieukhoimai@gmail.com

-☁️ Or you can connect to me via my [/in/tieukhoimai/](https://www.linkedin.com/in/tieukhoimai/)
+☁️ Or you can connect to me via [/in/tieukhoimai/](https://www.linkedin.com/in/tieukhoimai/)

 🏠 My resume is available at [tieukhoimai dot me](https://tieukhoimai.me/resume.pdf)